coderkalyan/ksriram.dev/content/posts/formal-2/index.md

 end
 ```

-into (this is pseudocode, SystemVerilog does have an implication operator but its used differently):
+into (this is pseudocode, SystemVerilog does have an implication operator but it's used differently):

 ```verilog
 always @(*) begin